 Before I had left to go pick my boyfriend up from work, I had given Lance some milkbone cookies.
 He was acting normal.
 I would have never thought that he’d be dead when I arrived back home. 🙁😮😭

 Lance not only had a murmur that continued to increase (started with stage I and ended up being a stage VI in only a few years,) but he also coughed a lot.
 This was from fluid in his lungs.

 He was on medications for his heart: pimobendan, enalapril, and furosemide.
 The pimobendan was by far the most expensive of his meds.

-Here he is with his Hartz orange squeaky bone that he loved to chase and squeak.
+Here’s Lance with his Hartz orange squeaky bone that he loved to chase.

 My sweet boy, I love you and miss you!
 I have your lamb chop that now sleeps in bed with me because you’re not there.
 You were a great dog, and I’m so glad I was able to spoil you.